RicardoAzuul/RicardoAzuul.github.io/README.md

 5. Go to the Settings of this repository.
 6. Scroll all the way down, to right above the Danger Zone.
 7. Here you can set the repository up to serve as the source for your GitHub Pages.
 In order to do so, choose a theme.
 8. Choosing a theme will apply one of several themes available.
-This add a _config.yml file to the repository.
+This adds a _config.yml file to the repository.
 9. After the theme has been applied, simply delete _config.yml from the repository to delete the theme and you'll have a GitHub Pages of Roleplay Cafe just like mine!

+Click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) for more information about Github Pages.

 ### Run locally